Disappearance of Jean Virginia Sampare: Foul play

-Stranger

-There is no public record that Sampare met a stranger who caused her disappearance.

 Highway of Tears

 Sampare went missing one year, almost to the day, after Helen Claire Frost, who disappeared on Tuesday, October 13, 1970, and three years before Monica Ignas, who disappeared on Friday, December 13, 1974.
 Frost disappeared from Prince George, British Columbia, and Ignas from Thornhill, British Columbia.
 The three cases are some of the first in a series of murders and disappearances upon what would later be called the Highway of Tears.